-Every once in a while archaeologists (and sometimes regular Joes) make some remarkable discoveries.
-Every once in a while, the finding is so surprising that they are unable to explain what it is they’ve found, how it came into existence, or ascertain its value.
-This is a comprehensive list of such artifacts; artifacts that many believe should have never existed given the discerned age/period of their creation.
+Every once in a while archaeologists (and sometimes amateur archaeologists) make remarkable discoveries.
+Sometimes, the finding is so surprising that they are unable to explain what it is they’ve found, how it came into existence, or ascertain its value.
+This is list of such unexplained artifacts; artifacts that many believe should have never existed, or for which we have no satisfying explanation.

 The London hammer – a tool older than history